trainb0y/FabriZoom/README.md

 ### Contributing
 All contributions are welcome, including translations.
 The source code is licensed under the MIT license.
 If you have a feature request or run into an issue, please report it on the [GitHub](https://github.com/trainb0y/FabriZoom).
-For help join [the Discord](https://discord.gg/PPCvtMTXvP).

 Thanks to [Configurate](https://github.com/SpongePowered/Configurate), [SpruceUI](https://github.com/LambdAurora/SpruceUI), and [YACL](https://github.com/isXander/YetAnotherConfigLib).
 Excellent libraries.
 Also [Devin's Badges](https://github.com/intergrav/devins-badges) are great.